vahid-ronash/adminsPanel/README.rst

 TODO
 ----
- Setup documentation tools (docstring build)
- Setup translation tool
+ - Setup translation tool
- run e2e test by protractor
+ - run e2e test by protractor
- copy and customize template files into it
+ - copy and customize template files into it